 Now you have something to be aware of this November, but do you really need a month to be reminded that your family is important to you?
-You can think about and research long-term care any time, but the best time is now when you still enjoy good health.
-LTC Insurance is medically underwritten so planning before retirement is always best.
+You can think about and research long-term care at any time, but the best time is now when you still enjoy reasonably good health.
+LTC Insurance is medically underwritten, so planning before retirement is always best.

 There are several tools and resources available to start your research on long-term care.